tcrs-ws/tcrs-ws.github.io/cfp.md

 Authors of the submissions will be notified with the first round of reviews.
 Below are the subsequent processes for accepted papers.

-1. Authors of the submissions with *Workshop-presentation* acceptance will be asked to submit the final PDFs that will be included in the "*proceedings to distribute*".
+1. Authors of the submissions with *Workshop-presentation* acceptance will be asked to submit the final PDFs that will be included in the "*proceedings to distribute*."
 The review result from IEEE ESL will be a "reject" for the submission with *Workshop-presentation* acceptance; however, the authors will receive separate notices for *Workshop-presentation* acceptance.

 2. Authors of the submissions with *Publication-and-Workshop-presentation* acceptance will receive a "minor revision" decision from IEEE ESL and will be required to submit the final PDF and a video graphical abstract, a short video presenting the paper.